Updated: Feb 8

 (Photo by Joe Sargent/Getty Images)

-With the Titans beating the Texans 41-38 today they captured the AFC South title, which means the Steelers' opponents for 2021 are now set.
+With the Titans beating the Texans 42-45 today, the Steelers' opponents for 2021 are now set.

 Including the Steelers' annual two games a year against each AFC North opponent, the Steelers play the AFC West and the NFC North in 2021.
 The Steelers also will play the Bills and Titans, who like the Steelers, both won their division.